to honor the 100th anniversary of the birth of Julia Child,

 ~more recently updated recipes~

 Summer 2009: Seems we can't turn around without stumbling over another story of Julie & Julia, the blog-turned-book-turned-movie that opens nationwide on August 7.
-Just yesterday, the St. Louis Post-Dispatch climbed aboard the Julie & Julia wagon with a story about four St. Louis food bloggers (2011 update, sorry, the Post-Dispatch has removed the online story) whose blogs are also 'projects', including yes, A Veggie Venture! (more about the bloggers in the story)
+Just yesterday, the St. Louis Post-Dispatch climbed aboard the Julie & Julia wagon with a story about four St. Louis food bloggers whose blogs are also 'projects', including yes, A Veggie Venture!
+(Update, sorry, the Post-Dispatch has removed the online story but here's more about the bloggers in the story.)

 Summer 2009: Seems I can't turn around without stumbling over a cucumber, the 'small' ones about six inches long, the 'big' ones a foot or more.
 That's a lot of cucumber to consume!
 So I've been looking for cucumber recipes where the 'cucumber' is front and center, not just an add-in for wet crunch.
 Julia Child to the rescue: her The Way to Cook writes about how to make cucumbers less 'burpy' at least a half dozen times.
 "Soak cucumbers in a little vinegar, sugar and water".
 Okay, Julia, got it.
 And soaking the cucumber flesh really did make a difference, especially to preserve them for a few days to make – whatever –